cminyard/gensio/README.rst

     data through.
 This can be used to run scripts to set things up on a connection before hooking to the parent gensio.

+sound
+    A gensio that provides access to sound devices and files.
+It's a little complicated, read the docs in gensio.5

+afskmdm
+    Yes, it looks like a jumble of letters.

+    A filter gensio that sits on top of the sound gensio and does an Audio Frequency Shift Keying modem, like is used on AX.25 amateur radio.

 kiss
     An amateur radio protocol for talking to TNCs.
 This is used by AX25 in many cases.